5a1r0x/IPSherlock/README.md

   -ip, --ipaddress IPADDRESS
                         get information from an ip address -m, --myipaddress     get personal ip address
-  -n, --network         get network information from an ip address -g, --geolocation     get geolocation information from an ip address -s, --security        get security information from an ip address
+  -e, --explanation     explanation of what a ip address is and how it works -n, --network         get network information from an ip address -g, --geolocation     get geolocation information from an ip address -s, --security        get security information from an ip address